 During the summer of 1972, nesting turtles were observed but no protection was given to nests.
 A tagging program, which continues to date, was implemented in 1973 with nest protection beginning in 1976.
 This makes the CRP one of the longest continuously running marine turtle monitoring projects in the United States.
 Data collected since 1973 have been used to monitor population trends in Georgia and the southeastern USA.

 Funding for the CRP is derived from multiple sources including granting agencies, fundraising events and donations from community members and contributions from local businesses.
-Additional money is received from fee-based participation of the public volunteers in the activities of the project.
-During each week of monitoring, May through September, up to six participants pay to assist with data collection and conservation and protection efforts on Wassaw under the direct supervision of CRP staff.
+Additional money is received from fee-based participation of the public volunteers in the activities of this eco vacation.
+During each week of monitoring, May through September, up to six eco volunteers pay to assist with data collection and conservation and protection efforts on Wassaw under the direct supervision of CRP staff.

 There have been many research projects, as well as collaborative projects, at the CRP including: identification, life history and genetic analysis of epibionts of the loggerhead; monitoring of incubation temperatures in nests for approximation of sex ratios in hatchlings; determining fecundity of females by ultrasound and blood hormone levels; genetic studies, fungal and bacterial infestation of nests, and tracking inter-nesting and post-nesting movements of females by satellite telemetry.
 The CRP welcomes any research proposals for collaborative studies.